ChangelogBook a demoSign up

 INSERT INTO HIGHTOUCH.identifies (

-id, anonymous_id, user_id, timestamp, email, name, migrationId
+id, anonymous_id, user_id, timestamp, email, name, context_migration_id

 )